 We recently added a fire pit to the Little Loft patio.
 It is located on the lower stone patio, safe from causing any fires and allowing for some nice views while relaxing.
 (We ask that you leave it where it is, as the fire bricks keep the heat from damaging our underground wiring.)
 And please, in NO CASES place it on the upper deck.
 The heat would melt the Azek decking and cause some major damage.
-Firewood can be found throughout the property and are welcome to use it, but you may want to bring some newspaper/paper for kindling.
+Firewood can be found under the deck and throughout the property, but you may want to bring some newspaper/paper for kindling.
 Thank you and enjoy!

 Our new privacy screen allows for each cabin to enjoy both the desired seclusion/privacy and access to our wooded trails.
 Made from local rough sawn lumber, Jeff took signs he made to name former campsites and created a tribute to his favorite ski trails while growing up.
 Can you identify which resorts/mountains where these trails are from?
 There are eight different trials and one lift (former T-bar, now replaced with a chair).
 Have fun hiking and making your guesses!